-Spiders as Pets: A Beginner’s Guide to Spider-Keeping
+Spiders as Pets: A Beginner’s Guide to Tarantula-Keeping

 So Why Keep Spiders?

-Curley haired tarantulas tend to be quite active, so you do see more of them.
-They are a terrestrial species and in the wild they would live on the ground; or more precisely underneath the ground because they are a burrowing spider.
+Curly-Haired Tarantulas tend to be quite active, so you do see more of them.
+They are a terrestrial species and in the wild, they would live on the ground; or more precisely underneath the ground because they are a burrowing spider.
 I have known mine spend hours and hours walking around the wall of its home and I get dizzy just watching it.

 I do not know if this is the same with all members of the species, but my Curly haired tarantula never seems keen to come out, and when I do manage to coax it onto my hand it usually just sits there and looks at me.
 It is very hard to encourage it to walk from one hand to the other.
 Would you believe it though?
 Putting it back into its home is just as hard because it clings to my hand.
 The awkward little so and so.
 Well not so little, it is actually quite a handful, in fact if it spreads its legs a little it can fill two hands quite easily.

 Chile Rose tarantula spiders are, in my opinion, the best choice for a first pet spider.
 Like their curly-haired cousins they are terrestrial, but they tend not to burrow, preferring instead to hide underneath a piece of propped wood or something similar.
 Mine is visible quite a lot and feels like part of the family.
 We sit on the couch and it sits on its log.
 It is usually quite happy to come out as well.
 I just put one hand in front of it and tap its behind with one of my fingers and it jumps straight onto my palm.
 It may sit there for a second or two, but never for long.
 It loves to walk from hand to hand and up and down my arm and rarely gets bored of it.
 It is a great spider and is a lovely cocoa color.

 Chiles come in a few different colors and I have seen one or two that are a lovely delicate shade of pink.